Resident Canada Goose Nest and Egg Depredation Website

 The U.S. Fish and Wildlife Service conducted a review of resident Canada goose populations for an Environmental Impact Statement (EIS) that was published in September 2006.
 Based on this EIS, the USFWS revised the Federal Regulations that pertain to resident Canada geese.

-Changes were made to make it easier for the public to resolve resident Canada goose conflicts.
-Among the changes, specific "Depredation Orders" were developed that allow landowners to remove Canada geese at airports, in agricultural area, and in other areas where they are causing conflicts with human populations.
+Federal Regulations now make it easier for the public to resolve resident Canada goose conflicts.
+Specific "Depredation Orders" have been developed that allow landowners to remove Canada geese at airports, in agricultural area, and in other areas where they are causing conflicts with human populations.

-Agricultural Depredation Order for Resident Canada Geese being offered again in Virginia for 2013
+Agricultural Depredation Order for Resident Canada Geese available in Virginia

 The Virginia Department of Game and Inland Fisheries (VDGIF) and the U.S. Department of Agriculture's Wildlife Services Program are continuing to work together to offer Virginia farmers this important tool to manage problems caused by Resident Canada geese.

 The Agricultural Depredation Order allows agricultural producers including landowners, operators, and tenants actively engaged in commercial agriculture to use certain lethal methods to control Resident Canada geese on lands that they personally control and where geese are damaging agricultural crops.

 Similar to the Nest and Egg Depredation Order noted above, the Agricultural Depredation Order was established through the Environmental Impact Statement on Resident Canada Geese developed by the USFWS.
 The Agricultural Depredation Order is somewhat different in that it is administered by the state agencies and state authorization is required to conduct this control.
 There is no federal website registration or federal permit needed, but a state permit is required.